averkoc/hashcompare/hashcheck.md

 # How to check downloaded big files

-It is good practise to check the integrity of downloaded big files to prevent you from using corrupted files.
-If the file's correct hash-value (e.g. SHA-256 hash) is available you should calculate the downloaded files hash-value and compare it to the correct one.
-If they are the same then your download has succeeded without errors.

-You can calculate the SHA-256 hash for a file in Windows by using powershell and command **get-filehash filename**.
-Below is an example how Windows user john calculates the downloaded VirtualBox ova-file's LE18SERVER.ova SHA-256 hash.
+“Ensure the integrity of large downloaded files by comparing their SHA-256 hash with the correct one.
+If they match, the download is error-free.
+In Windows, use PowerShell’s get-filehash filename to calculate the SHA-256 hash.
+For example, Windows user John calculates the SHA-256 hash for the downloaded VirtualBox ova-file ‘LE18SERVER.ova’.”
 ```
 C:\Users\john>powershell get-filehash c:\Users\john\Downloads\LESERVER18LTS.ova